AbdifatahCodes/PortfolioWebsite/README.md

 To get started with the project, follow these steps:

-1. Clone the repository: `git clone <repository-url>`
+1. Clone the repository: `git clone https://github.com/AbdifatahCodes/PortfolioWebsite.git`
-2. Install the dependencies: `npm install`
+2. Install the dependencies: `yarn add`
-3. Run the development server: `npm run dev`
+3. Run the development server: `yarn run dev`
 4. Open your browser and visit `http://localhost:3000` to view the site locally.

 ## Contribution